Trusted WordPress tutorials, when you need them most.

 Adding a custom snippet to WordPress using WPCode

-Here, you will see all the pre-made snippets you can add to your site.
-This includes a snippet that allows you to completely disable comments, upload file types that WordPress doesn’t usually support, disable attachment pages, and much more.
+Here, you will see all the pre-made snippets you can add to your site, including a snippet that allows you to disable new user notifications.

 On the next screen, you need to hover your mouse over the ‘Add Your Custom Code (New Snippet)’ option and click the ‘Use snippet’ button when it appears.